wpscanteam/OptParseValidator/README.md

 Some attributes are available for all Validators:
 - :required (whether or not the associated cli option is required/mandatory - [example](https://github.com/wpscanteam/CMSScanner/blob/master/app/controllers/core/cli_options.rb#L9)).
 - :required_unless (like the above, except if the option/s given in this parameter are called in the CLI - [example](https://github.com/wpscanteam/wpscan-v3/blob/master/app/controllers/core.rb#L7), can be a single symbol or array of symbols)
-- :default (Default value to use if the option is not supplied, which will go through the validation and normalization processes as if it was supplied by the user)
+- :default (Default value to use if the option is not supplied, the correct format has to be used as it won't go through the validation and normalization processes)
 - :value_if_empty (Value to use if no argument has been supplied for the related option)

 ### Available Validators & Associated Attributes: